stevenkoenig/git-novice-topdown/_episodes/06-ignore.md

 - "The `.gitignore` file tells Git what files to ignore."
 ---

-What if we have files that we do not want Git to track for us, like backup files created by our editor or intermediate files created during data analysis?
+What if we have files that we do not want Git to track for us?
-Let's create a few dummy files:
+These could be backup files created by our editor, or intermediate files created during data analysis.

+Our guac recipe has a "secret ingredient" that we don't want anyone to know about.
+Our first thought is to hide it among lots of similar files, so we do this:

 ~~~
-$ mkdir results
+$ cd guac
-$ touch a.dat b.dat c.dat results/a.out results/b.out
+$ touch secret_sauce_1.txt secret_sauce_2.txt secret_sauce_3.txt secret_sauce_4.txt
 ~~~
 {: .bash}